sannong/apflights/README.md

 define CENTER_ADDRESS          0x4

-define BRODCAST_ADDRESS        0xFFFF
+- The address should be set in the "MY (Source Address)" field

-If the address and BAUD defined in the header is not used communication will fail.
+- If the address and BAUD defined in the header is not used communication will fail.
 Also, although possible, I do not recommend increasing the Xbee BAUD rate above 9600.
 Higher rates tax the Arduino and can lead to unreliable communication between the host and modules.
+- The devices operate in a controller/end device configuration.
+The host module's Xbee module must be programmed as the controller, and the module's Xbee modules must be programmed as end devices.
+These flags are selectable in the XCTU configuration.
+- Finally the PAN value must be set to the same value for all Xbee modules.
+This value controls what Xbee devices can talk to other Xbee devices.
+Only devices with the same PAN can communicate.
+This also provides a method for running multiple systems at once by giving each system a different PAN value.

-An example programming file is provided in the repository.
+An example programming file is provided in the repository under src/XCTU.
+This file may be loaded by XCTU to provide a base configuration (the address of each module and the controller/end device flags must still be set correctly for each device).

 Construction Notes
 ===============